Skylight Calendar vs Google Calendar: What’s the Difference for Families?

 Until that changes:

-• calendars will stay manual
+• calendars stay manual

-• coordination will stay messy
+• coordination stays messy

-• and parents will keep doing the work themselves
+• parents keep doing the work

 ---